Zhou Youping

-Zhou Youping (周友平; 1973 – August 29, 2014) was a Chinese serial killer and former karaoke singer who was convicted of killing six men during erotic sex games in Changsha from October to November 2009.
+Zhou Youping (周友平; 1973 – 29 August 2014) was a Chinese serial killer and former karaoke singer who was convicted of the murder of six men, during erotic sex games in Changsha from October to November 2009, in what became known as the "Changsha serial sadomasochism death case" (长沙连环性虐恋致死案).

 Zhou was convicted, sentenced to death and executed for his crimes.

 Early life

-Zhou Youping was born in a small town in Xiangxiang in 1973, the second brother in a family with three children.
+Zhou Youping was born in Xiangxiang in 1973, the second son in a family with three children.
 From an early age, he developed an interest in singing from his father, who was reported to be a capable singer.
 From an early age, Zhou was described as handsome, was constantly surrounded by girls and a top student in his town.
+During Zhou's childhood, his father was mortally wounded in a fight with another villager, dying three days later.
+The assailant was sentenced to nine years imprisonment.

 In 1989, he enrolled in an art school in Hunan and joined the Huagu Opera troupe.
 During his time there, Zhou realized that he was gay, initially struggling with his sexuality as he feared his parents would disown him, but it is unclear if that ever occurred.

 Zhou eventually dropped out and moved with his sister to Changsha, where he rented a one-room apartment.
-After settling in, he began singing in karaoke halls in Changsha and Xiangxiang, frequently covering songs by Tengger.
+After settling in, he began singing in karaoke halls in Changsha and Xiangxiang under the stage name Dai Jun, frequently covering songs by Tengger.
 His handsome appearance and beautiful voice earned him moderate success, but he never reached the critical acclaim that he had hoped.
-Despite this, Zhou lived a relatively lavish lifestyle, frequently buying perfumes and bringing various "boyfriends" to his residence.
+Despite this, Zhou lived a relatively lavish lifestyle, frequently buying perfumes and bringing various boyfriends to his residence.